 The following images indicate the location of the power button with an optional fingerprint reader and provide a visual representation of the removal procedure.

-Figure 63.
-Removing the power button with an optional fingerprint reader igtriangle CAUTION: The information in this installation section is intended for authorized service technicians only.
+Figure 67.
+Removing the power button with an optional fingerprint reader

-- 1. Remove the two (M2x2.5) screws that secure the power button to the palm-rest assembly. - 2.
-Lift the power button off the palm-rest assembly.
+Remove the two (M2x2.5) screws that secure the power button to the palm-rest assembly.

 Installing the power button with an optional fingerprint reader